tedee-com/tedee-api-doc/docs/source/howtos/operate-locks.rst

         "deviceId": 1
     }

-In response you will receive operationId.
+In response you will receive operationId and lastStateChangedDate.
 The duration of pull spring is configured by user.

 .. note::
     Additionally you should calibrate pull spring in your lock before using this endpoint.
 If you didn't calibrate pull spring this endpoint will return successful response but nothing will happen.